Green-Software-Foundation/if-plugins/src/lib/sci-e/README.md

 # SCI-E (total energy)

-`sci-e` is a model that simply sums up the contributions to a component's energy use.
-The model returns `energy` which is used as the input to the `sci-o` model that calculates operational emissions for the component.
+`sci-e` is a plugin that simply sums up the contributions to a component's energy use.
+The plugin returns `energy` which is used as the input to the `sci-o` plugin that calculates operational emissions for the component.

-## Model name
+## Plugin name

-IF recognizes the SCI-E model as `sci-e`
+IF recognizes the SCI-E plugin as `sci-e`

 ## Parameters

-### Model config
+### Plugin config

 Not Needed